 Research Appointment Matrix

-The Research Appointment Matrix contains comprehensive information about the Object Codes, Fringe Rates and Payment Methods used for various Research Appointment types (Fellows, Special Appointees, etc.)
+The Research Appointment Matrix, maintained by the FAS Office for Faculty Affairs, contains comprehensive information about the Object Codes, Fringe Rates and Payment Methods used for various Research Appointment types (Fellows, Special Appointees, etc.)

 Administrative and Clerical Salaries on Federal Awards